fireundubh/playwithfire/skyrim/master-of-disguise.md

 ### Bandit Disguises

-The player can now wear a bandit disguise, comprised of Fur Armor, Fur Helmet, Fur Bracers, and Fur Shoes.
-Fur Boots and Fur Gauntlets, found on Stormcloaks, can also be substituted.
+The player can wear a bandit disguise comprised of:

+- Fur Armor
+- Fur Helmet
+- Fur Bracers, or Fur Gauntlets (found on Stormcloaks)
+- Fur Shoes, or Fur Boots (found on Stormcloaks)

 All hold guards are hostile to bandits.

 This feature can be toggled from the SkyUI Mod Configuration Menu.

+### Vampire Disguises

+Vampire disguises can be worn at any time, but using the Mod Configuration Menu, you can configure vampire disguises to obey the day/night cycle.

+If that option is enabled, vampire disguises cannot be used during the day and will deactivate after night passes.

 ### Savior's Hide